Board Responsibilities

 Food is important, and good fresh local food has great power for good.
 Mark developed food sensitivities about 20 years ago, and he became a food fanatic due to medical necessity.
 For him, in particular, junky industrial food is toxic, but he thinks wholesome food is a lot more important for everyone than many people recognize.

-Mark thinks Kodiak Harvest's role in the broader community should be to promote and educate on the value of fresh local food, and to provide a market that can connect providers with customers.
+Mark thinks one of Kodiak Harvest's role in the broader community should be to promote and educate on the value of fresh local food, and to provide a market that can connect providers with customers.

 Member